adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 The `LoginADALAsync()` method does the actual client-flow - using the ADAL library to authenticate the user and return the access token.
 The `LoginAsync()` method initiates the client-flow.
 It uses the token it receives from the client-flow to log in to the App Service, by packaging the token into a JSON object.
-I've placed the client and server flow next to each other so you can compare the two.
+I have placed the client and server flow next to each other so you can compare the two.

 In the **TaskList.Droid** project, we need to deal with the `Context` again.
 The client